rishavjha62/my-notes/inbox/2025-06-20_terraform-basics.md

 infrastructure.

 > The plugin is installed in a hidden directory called `.terraform` folder
-> within the working diretory.
+> within the working directory.
 >
 > The plugin name is shown in the format `hashicorp.local` which is also known
 > the source address.
 This is an identifier used by terraform to locate and
-> downlaod the plugin from the registry.
+> download the plugin from the registry.
 >
 > 1. The first part of the name is the **organizational namespace**.
 > 2. This is followed by the type of the provider (such as local, google, azure,